davidhaley/Udacity-VR-Nano-Degree-Project-4-Puzzler/README.md

 # Udacity-VR-Nano-Degree-Project-4-Puzzler
-Puzzler is a mobile VR game for new VR users that challenges a player by testing their memory with "Simon-Says" style puzzles.
+Puzzler is a mobile VR game targeted at new VR users, that challenges a player by testing their memory with "Simon-Says" style puzzles.
 This application deploys to an Android device.

 #### Interested to see how this project was made?